July 26, 2022:

 July 13, 2022 Campaign to Federalize the Maine Woods

-July 13, 2022 Trump created Federal entitlement for annual government land acquisition
+July 13, 2022 Trump created Federal entitlement for perpetual annual government land acquisition

 December 22, 2014 – USFWS internal “Hocutt memo” hidden since 1993 acknowledges duplicitous agency PR campaign directed at local residents and property owners targeted for restrictions and acquisition in the Canaan Valley, WV.
 Tactics mirror Maine and nationwide.